Sniper2k/WDDBackground/README.md

 mg_diagonals_type determines whether all diagonals should be used for magnitude estimation.

-If 'value', only mg_diagonals_param of the first diagonals are used, in analogy for gamma.
+If 'value', only mg_diagonals_param of the first diagonals are used, in analogy to gamma.
-If 'percent', only diagonals where percentage of non-truncated Fourier coefficients exceeds mg_diagonals_param are used.
+If 'percent', only the diagonals where the percentage of non-truncated Fourier coefficients exceeds mg_diagonals_param are used.
 For details, see Section 6.1.2.2 in [1].

 - as_wtype